zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/generated-values.md

 ### Default values

-In relational databases, you can configure a column with a default value, if a row is added and no value is specified for that column, then the default value will be used.
+In relational databases, you can configure a column with a default value.
+If a row is added and no value is specified for that column, then the default value will be used.

 You can configure a default value on a property.